 Helena Palmeira is a Brazilian jewellery designer whose practice explores materiality as memory.
-A recent MA graduate from Central Saint Martins, she creates sculptural pieces using historically and culturally significant materials.
-Her graduate collection Confluência draws on Brazilian modernism and the aesthetics of binding to explore adornment as transformation.
-Her work has been featured in (re)Weaving Amazonia, an exhibition during London Climate Action Week and will appear in Brazil Jewellery Week’s upcoming book on Latin American designers.
+A MA graduate from Central Saint Martins, she creates sculptural pieces using historically and culturally significant materials.
+Her collection Confluência draws on Brazilian modernism and the aesthetics of binding to explore adornment as transformation.
+Her work has been featured in (re)Weaving Amazonia, an exhibition during London Climate Action Week alongside many established designers, was selected by Blackdot Gallery to be a part of London Design Festival—where she won the Public’s Choice Award—and will appear in Brazil Jewellery Week’s upcoming book on Latin American designers.
 Through binding and transformation, Helena reframes jewellery as a site of reflection, reclamation, and narrative.

 London Design Festival at Blackdot Gallery 9, Caledonian Road London 19-21 September 2025